 - Serve mainly for private or family exchange

 - Are already substantially financed by other means

 - involve partners based in a German-speaking country

 - Take place within the context of a course of study or training

 No other expenses will be covered by the Goethe-Institut.

 Deadlines:Please submit your application at least four weeks before the start of the project.

 Applicants have no legal entitlement to funding.
 Any funds we provide are a voluntary contribution to projects that are closely in line with the objectives of the German Federal Government's foreign cultural and educational policies and that would not be feasible without such support.

-Applications must be submitted by e-mail.
+Applications must be submitted by the Cultural Funding Application.